drivendataorg/scipy_proceedings/papers/drivendata/main.md

 By enabling conservationists to efficiently process large datasets and train custom models suited to their unique ecological contexts and research questions, Zamba accelerates wildlife monitoring, research, and evidence-based conservation decision-making.

 This paper provides an overview of Zamba’s contributions to the conservation community and details its underlying methodology.
 The motivation section illustrates the value of camera trap data for conservation efforts as well as the current bottlenecks.
 The development section reviews Zamba’s history.
 The following three sections detail the methods and performance for the video species classification, image species classification, and depth estimation models.
 We then discuss how Zamba Cloud provides an accessible no-code way to access Zamba's classification capabilities.
-The discussion section concludes with common workflows.
+The discussion section concludes with guidance on common workflows.

 ## Motivation